Paracelsus: In popular culture

 A number of fictionalized depictions of Paracelsus have been published in modern literature.
-The first presentation of Paracelsus's life in the form of a historical novel was published in 1830 by Dioclès Fabre d'Olivet (1811–1848, son of Antoine Fabre d'Olivet), Robert Browning wrote a long poem based on the life of Paracelsus, entitled Paracelsus, published 1835.
+The first presentation of Paracelsus's life in the form of a historical novel was published in 1830 by Dioclès Fabre d'Olivet (1811–1848, son of Antoine Fabre d'Olivet).
+Robert Browning wrote a long poem based on the life of Paracelsus, entitled Paracelsus, published 1835.
 Meinrad Lienert in 1915 published a tale (which he attributed to Gall Morel) about Paracelsus's sword.

 Arthur Schnitzler wrote a verse play Paracelsus in 1899.
 Erwin Guido Kolbenheyer wrote a novel trilogy (Paracelsus-Trilogie), published during 1917–26.
 Martha Sills-Fuchs (1896–1987) wrote three völkisch plays with Paracelsus as the main character during 1936–1939 in which Paracelsus is depicted as the prophetic healer of the German people.

 The German drama film Paracelsus was made in 1943, directed by Georg Wilhelm Pabst.
 Also in 1943, Richard Billinger wrote a play Paracelsus for the Salzburg Festival.

 Finnish writer Mika Waltari's The Adventurer (1948) has a scene fictionalizing Paracelsus's acquisition of his legendary sword.
 Paracelsus is the main character of Jorge Luis Borges's short story "La rosa de Paracelso" (anthologized in Shakespeare's Memory, 1983).
 The Rose of Paracelsus: On Secrets and Sacraments, borrowing from Jorge Luis Borges, is also a novel by William Leonard Pickard.

 In Hiromu Arakawa's manga Fullmetal Alchemist, the secondary character Van Hohenheim is named after Paracelsus as a nod to his work as an alchemist.

 Paracelsus is the name of a sentient key-shaped battleaxe from the Japanese fighting game series Guilty Gear, created by Daisuke Ishiwatari and Arc System Works.
 Paracelsus was likely named as such due to their wielder, a homonculus named A.B.A.

+Paracelsus appears as a caster-class servant in the mobile game Fate/Grand Order.

+In the game Limbus Company, a researcher named Hohenheim is most likely named after Paracelsus.

-During season 4 of the Syfy series, Warehouse 13, Paracelsus was a recurring character for an arc.
+In seasons 4 and 5 of the science fiction series Warehouse 13, Paracelsus appears as a former Warehouse caretaker turned primary antagonist, played by Anthony Head.

+In the 2026 BBC series Small Prophets, Mackenzie Crook has said in interview the idea of spiritual prophets in jars was inspired by a reference to Paracelsus in a book he was reading.